Ishapore 2A1 rifle: Ishapore 2A rifle

 The original production rifle has a sight range of 2000 meters.

 Ishapore 2A1 rifle

 A second production variant with a sight range of 800 meters.

 IOF .315 sporting rifle

 The IOF .315 Sporting Rifle is a commercial version of the Lee-Enfield manufactured by Indian Ordnance Factories for the domestic arms market in India.
 It is chambered for the .315 Sporting Rifle cartridge, which is the Austro-Hungarian 8mmx50R Mannlicher cartridge loaded with a soft-point hunting bullet rather than the full metal jacket military "ball" bullet.
 Indian gun laws prohibit the private possession of firearms chambered for Indian (originally British) military cartridges.

-No. 7 jungle carbine
+No. 7 Jungle Carbine

-There are 2A1 rifles converted to No. 7 jungle carbines, the conversion being done for the civilian sporting arms market by Navy Arms, LLC in the United States.
+Surplus 2A1 rifles have been modified and marketed as "No. 7 Jungle Carbines," the conversion being done for the civilian sporting arms market by Navy Arms under the Gibbs Rifle Company.
+Their barreled actions were made from chrome vanadium steel.

+2A Tanker Carbine

+Sold in the American surplus market, these are 2A/2A1s with the barrels cut down from 25" to 20".